Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - You're awkward at social touch.
     - You struggle even to voice innocent physical compliments to others, like "Looking good!"
 You are hyper-aware that virtually anything could sound like unwanted sexual attention, coming from you.
 You feel like your attention is uniquely, universally unwelcome.
     - When an AFAB friend expresses disapproval, you're devastated.
 You scramble to get their approval back.
 You're worried you're coming across as a simpering "nice guy," all of whom you despise.
 You just value your AFAB friends' opinions more highly, for reasons you can't explain.
-    - They may feel themselves drawn more to friendships with women, but become frustrated at the social and heterosexual dynamics that come into play between men and women, preventing them from forming platonic relationships.
+    - They may feel themselves drawn more to friendships with [[women]], but become frustrated at the social and heterosexual dynamics that come into play between men and [[women]], preventing them from forming platonic relationships.
-    - They may find themselves deeply hurt when women shy away from them on principle.
+    - They may find themselves deeply hurt when [[women]] shy away from them on principle.
 - From [[7 Societal Dysphoria]]
-    - For example, many [[transgender|trans]] women have stories about feeling the need to cover up their chest pre-transition out of an intrinsic sense of modesty.
+    - For example, many [[transgender|trans]] [[women]] have stories about feeling the need to cover up their chest pre-transition out of an intrinsic sense of modesty.
     - AMABs may find themselves wishing _they_ were the one being pampered
 - From [[9 Presentational Dysphoria]]
     - a wish to be able to present as people of that gender do.
     - When you get ready to go, you just roll out of bed and throw on whatever.
 You don't really do any [[self]]-grooming, or care about what's on your body.
 You're a little proud of your lack of vanity, your deeper, non-appearance-level existence.
     - Your clothes are chosen almost entirely for comfort.
-    - Feeling envious of other girls for being pretty is a thing that many many women feel.
+    - Feeling envious of other girls for being pretty is a thing that many many [[women]] feel.
 Dysphoria is a real headfuck of a layer on top of that feeling, yet I just wanna say that if you�re a [[transgender|trans]] woman feeling envious of another [[transgender|trans]]

 # [[No]]